EEG analyses using Brain Vision Analyzer software

 The image below shows you an example of a history template (attached to the Root folder).
 If you have saved the History Template, this file will automatically appear in 'Select History Template'.
 You can also open and apply another template that you've created previously via the 'Browse' option.
 Note that the 'OK' button will only become active when a history template file is loaded.

-Depending on the where in your analysis pipeline you'll be applying the history template, you either tick Root ("Raw Data") or Choose Data Set (History Node).
+Depending on where in your analysis pipeline you'll be applying the history template, you either tick Root ("Raw Data") or Choose Data Set (History Node).
+Thus, in case you've already done some preprocessing, and you'd like to apply a history template on one of the nodes in the existing history tree, make sure that you will enter the name of the history node in Choose Data Set.

 Tick Raw Data if this is the first template you'll be running in batch mode, OR